Yc2557/CurrencyConverter/README.md

 ```
 gradle run [--args=”admin”]
 ```
-To run the GUI use:
+To run the GUI use (For Admin Mode input "Admin" in User Mode, else use "User"):
 ```
 gradle run --args=”gui”
 ```

 To run test cases on the program, use the following:
 ```
 gradle test